CodeForBaltimore/CitySync/README.md

 ```
 You may then make changes to the code and re-run the initial `build` and `run` commands.

-For more information about Docker please visit their website https://docker.comection of the `README` you should include any information a new contributor or user of the project needs to know to get running locally and setup.

 ## Using this product
-Once setup and running (via Docker or locally) you can see the output by visiting http://localhost:5858
+Once setup and running (via Docker or locally) you can see the output by visiting http://localhost:5000

 ## Testing
 What does someone need to do to test their work?
 Have you included a specific testing framework or guideline (hint: you should)?
 Any information about testing should be added here.